5l1v3r1/tinygen/README.md

 ### Linux & Mac

+#### Debian Based Distros

+There is an installation script for Debian (verified for Jessie & Stretch).
+It should also work for other Debian-based distros.

+Download and run the script: wget https://raw.githubusercontent.com/beardog108/tinygen/master/setup/linux-setup.sh && chmod +x linux-setup.sh && ./linux-setup.sh

+#### Other Linux and Mac

 * Install git with your system package manager if needed
 * Install Python 3 and python3-pip with your system package manager
 * Install Python Markdown with pip